LaraNonino/Just_CILlin/README.md

+# Bidirectional CRNN and BERT Embeddings for Sentiment Analysis on Twitter Data
+This project aims to perform sentiment analysis on a dataset consisting of tweets.
+We start by considering two baseline results obtained through simple machine learning techniques with different embeddings and compare these to a more complex model centered around a state-of-the-art architecture for this kind of task, using BERT embeddings.
+In the comparative study, we evaluate the classification accuracy of each of the models.
+The full report can be found at the following [link](https://github.com/LaraNonino/Just_CILlin/blob/3999ca2088e9148b5818c309327deece1c6cb034/.Report.pdf).
 # Setting up
 To run the code you first need to install the required packages.
 A `requirements.txt` file is provided.